-The Director of the Department would be required to permit access to information submitted to the Department regarding issued prescriptions only to Department employees and agents authorized by the Director, and employees of the Department of State Police who were. authorized by the administrator to cooperate and assist a governmental agency responsible for the enforcement of controlled substances laws, or a prescribing practitioner concerning an individual suspected of attempting to obtain a controlled substance by fraud, deceit, or misrepresentation.
+The Director of the Department would be required to permit access to information submitted to the Department regarding issued prescriptions only to Department employees and agents authorized by the Director; employees of the Department of State Police who were authorized by the administrator to cooperate and assist a governmental agency responsible for the enforcement of controlled substances laws; a prescribing practitioner concerning an individual suspected of attempting to obtain a controlled substance by fraud, deceit, or misrepresentation; and a person under contract with the Department in order to administer the bill.
 The system for retrieval of such information would have to be designed to preclude improper access to information.
 Information submitted to the Department would be confidential, but could be released to persons authorized by the Department Director to conduct research studies or to other persons authorized by the Director.
 Information released under this provision could not allow identification of the individuals to whom the information pertained, and could be released for statistical purposes only.
-Upon written request, the Department would be required to provide an individual practitioner with a computer printout, at no cost, that summarized all prescriptions written by the individual practitioner on official prescription forms during the 12 months that immediately preceded the receipt of the request.

 Information submitted to the Department could be used only for bona fide drug-related criminal investigatory or evidentiary purposes or for the investigatory or evidentiary purposes in connection with the functions of one or more of the licensing boards.
-The identity of the potient submitted to the Department would have to be removed from the retrieval system and destroyed and rendered irretrievable no later than the end of the calendar year following the year in which the information was submitted to the Department.
+The identity of the patient submitted to the Department would have to be removed from the retrieval system and destroyed and rendered irretrievable no later than the end of the calendar year following the year in which the information was submitted to the Department.
 An individual patient identity that was necessary for use in a specific ongoing investigation conducted in accordance with the bill could be retained in the system until the end of the year in which the necessity for retention of the identity ended.
 The bill would not prohibit access to prescription information otherwise allowed by law.
 The Department could contract for the administration of this section.